vivianknee/FastPages/_posts/2022-08-28-school-classwork.md

             <li>A 0 after a decimal point but before digits that are 1-9 are insignificant ex: 0.09 has 1 sigfig</li>
             <li>A 0 after a digit 1-9 and a decimal are significant ex: 0.90 has 2 sigfigs</li>
             <li>A 0 at the end of a whole number with no decimal point is insignificant ex: 90 has 1 sigfig</li>
-            <li>A 0 inbetween digits 1-9 is significant ex: 909 has 3 sigfigs</li>
+            <li>A 0 in between digits 1-9 is significant ex: 909 has 3 sigfigs</li>
         </ul>
     </li>
     <li>Motion in One Dimension